 - Some routers have little antenna things on them, that you can move a round.
 Try fiddling with the position of those – it can help.

 - Or you might find that interference is the problem.
 Make sure your router (and your TV) are at least 1 metre away from any other signal sources – e.g. a baby monitor, cordless phone or next door’s router!

 - If none of that helps, you might want to try a signal booster.
 This is a little gadget that picks up the wi-fi signal and transmits it again – so you can get it to go further.
-If you’ve got ordinary broadband through your phone line, you can pick up a signal booster (or “wireless repeater”) from any PC shop.
-If you’ve got cable broadband (like we do) it works slightly differently – your best bet is to get in touch with your supplier and see what they can do to help.
+You can pick up a signal booster (or “wireless repeater”) from any PC shop.
+They come with clear instructions and are pretty easy to set up.

 Incidentally, those of you who’ve been reading our newsletters for a while might know we also run something called the Inner Circle – which gives more help with PCs, laptops, tablets and smartphones.
 Unlike the newsletter, this isn’t just open to everyone and in fact the doors have been closed to new members for just over a year.
 We’re planning to open them shortly and let new members in, but only for a few weeks, then they’ll slam shut again.